-Programs: Documentation, Procedures, and Guide to Technical Review and Style
+Programs: Procedures, Documentation, and Guide to Technical Review and Style

-This section discusses technical aspects of writing and reviewing a program outline.
-The comments (particularly those containing second-person pronouns such as "you" or "your") are aimed primarily at program outline originators, but technical reviewers and Curriculum Committee members should also be alert to deviations from these guidelines when reviewing a program outline.
+This section discusses some technical aspects of writing and reviewing a program outline.
+The comments (particularly those containing second-person pronouns such as "you" or "your") are aimed primarily at program outline originators, but technical reviewers and Curriculum Committee members should also be alert to deviations from these guidelines when examining a program outline for consideration.
 Technical reviewers may either correct them during review or refer them back to the program originator for correction.
-Curriculum Committee members (including non-voting members and classified professionals) may make comments in the course management system (CMS), email the originator with questions, and/or bring up remaining concerns when the program outline is forwarded to the Curriculum Committee for discussion and approval.
-The earlier in the approval process that a question or error is identified and reported, the easier it is to correct.
+Curriculum Committee members

+(including non-voting members and classified staff) may make comments in the curriculum management system, email the originator with questions, and/or bring up remaining concerns when the program outline is forwarded to the Curriculum Committee for discussion and approval.
+The earlier in the approval process that a question or error is identified and reported, the easier it usually is to correct.